Help Center/ Log Tank Service/ FAQs/ Consultation/ What Are the Advantages of LTS Compared with Self-built ELK Stack?

-This document helps you better understand the main functions and advantages of Huawei Cloud LTS by comparing LTS with self-built ELK.
+This section describes the main functions and advantages of Huawei Cloud LTS by comparing it with self-built ELK Stack.

 Background

-LTS provides a fully managed log analysis platform that covers three scenarios: application O&M, graded protection compliance, and service operation.
-It enables customers to collect, store, query, process, analyze, and report logs with ease.
+LTS is a fully managed log analysis platform that covers application O&M, security compliance, and service operations.
+You can use it to collect, store, query, process, analyze, and report logs with ease.
+For details, see Infographics.

-LTS outperforms ELK in terms of function and feature completeness and log search and analysis performance.
-For details, see the following table.
+LTS outperforms ELK in terms of feature completeness and log search and analysis performance.

 Feature